If you are here, you have probably come across the ice hack diet for weight loss (also known as the Alpine Ice Diet, aka alpine ice diet).

 Here, even if the Ice Hack diet is not scientifically proven, your belief in its effectiveness might lead you to start eating healthier foods and smaller portions because you want the diet to work.

 You might also get a bit more physically active, like walking extra steps or committing to exercising regularly.
+Changes in body weight can often result from increasing how much exercise you get or making other lifestyle adjustments, rather than the diet itself.

 So, even if the Ice Hack itself isn’t doing much, your belief in it makes you change other habits that actually help you lose weight.